-'Capital requirements on the underlying exposures (KIRB)' An approach available to banks when calculating Risk Weighted Assets for securitisation exposures.
+'Capital requirements on the underlying exposures (KIRB)' An approach available to banks when calculating RWAs for securitisation exposures.
 This is based upon the RWA amounts that would be calculated under the IRB approach for the underlying pool of securitised exposures in the program, had such exposures not been securitised.

-'Capital resources' Common Equity Tier 1, Additional Tier 1 and Tier 2 capital those are eligible to satisfy capital requirements under CRD IV.
+'Capital resources' Common Equity Tier 1, Additional Tier 1 and Tier 2 capital that are eligible to satisfy capital requirements under CRD IV.
+Referred to as 'own funds' within EU regulatory texts.